-- Attract and retain key executives-Our goals of increasing stockholder value and achieving our long-term strategic goals are dependent on our ability to retain our current management team and to hire new executives with diverse and complementary experience.
-To achieve this goal we strive to provide competitive compensation programs that require continued service and performance as a condition of realizing the total pay opportunity, when appropriate. - Pay for performance-We strive to achieve an appropriate mix between fixed and variable performance-based compensation to motivate management to achieve predetermined financial, operational and strategic objectives over both the short and long-term and to align the interests of management with the interests of stockholders.
-Programs are designed to pay above the market median for performance above target and below the market median for performance below target. - Display a clear correlation between the cost of compensation and the value to the employee and to the Corporation-The cost of compensation is evaluated annually against an "afford to spend" model and balanced against the value each element of compensation provides.
+• Attract motivate and retain key executives-Our goals of increasing stockholder value and achieving our long-term strategic aims are dependent on our ability to retain our current management team and to hire new executives with diverse and complementary experience.
+To achieve these goals we strive to provide competitive compensation programs that require continued service and performance.

+- Pay for performance-We strive to achieve an appropriate mix between fixed and performance-based compensation to motivate management to achieve predetermined financial, operational and strategic objectives over both the short and long-term and to align the interests of management with the interests of stockholders.
+Programs are designed to pay above the market median for performance above target and below the market median for performance below target. - Display a clear correlation between the cost of compensation and the value to the employee and to the Company -The cost of compensation is evaluated annually against an "afford to spend" model and balanced against the value each element of compensation provides.
 Our goal is to provide competitive total compensation opportunities through programs with efficient, effective, and competitive cost while enhancing stockholder value.